 3. Save First, Spend Later

-Transfer savings immediately after receiving your salary or allowance.
+- Set aside your savings immediately after receiving your salary.

 4. Build an Emergency Fund Early